LubinKerhuel/hugo/content/project/Inverted_Pendulum_FlyWheels/index.md

 numbered="true"
 >}}

 Each side of the trolley hold two $1.2V$ AA NiMh batteries (total is 4 x AA) which powers both the DC motors and the electronics with $\approx 4.8V$.
-The black and red wires from the trolley to the top of the pendulum powers the Microstick II electronic equipement.
+The black and red wires from the trolley to the top of the pendulum powers the Microstick II electronic and sensors.

-# Pendulum model
+## Pendulum model

 The pendulum model is composed of two intertwinned sub-system: